Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is key.

 • Rust and mold.

-If your air conditioner isn’t level, it might vibrate excessively.
-This can create obnoxious sounds when running and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate more than normal.
+This can cause obnoxious sounds when running and even require air conditioning repair.

 Excessive vibration could: